Security and Quality in LLM-Generated Code: A Multi-Language, Multi-Model Analysis: Methodology

 \subsection{Dataset}

-To thoroughly evaluate the performance of LLMs, we curated a set of 200 prompt descriptions aimed at testing multiple code generation facets.
-The selection of tasks was undertaken to ensure comprehensive coverage of key programming paradigms and secure coding practices.
-The dataset is detailed in \autoref{sec:Dataset_Description}.
+To comprehensively evaluate LLM performance, we curated 200 prompt descriptions targeting diverse aspects of code generation.
+Task selection ensured broad coverage of core programming paradigms and secure coding practices.
+Details are provided in \autoref{sec:Dataset_Description}.